collective/collective.developermanual/source/reference_manuals/active/writing/crosslinking.rst

 * All documentation is one place to be found for the fellow peer developers

-Steps to embed reference manuaks
+Steps to embed a reference manual
 =======================================

 Add your egg source to ``requirements.txt``.